theflynn49/MiSTer_Releases/README.md

 Here you will find my test cores, if my PRs have not been merged yet, so you can test'm without recompiling.

-Beware I only have Quartus ver 16, and it's not the recommended ver 17.
-Something about the license I can't put my head around.
+They are compiled with Quartus ver 17.0.2, as it should.
+I FINALLY got that license stuff, but I just lost 10 IQ points.

-Use this at your own risks.
+Use this at your own risks anyway.

 jF